Hormones can feel everywhere during pregnancy, but what happens postpartum? Take a closer look at your postpartum

 Between two and three months postpartum, estrogen and progesterone levels return to pre-baby levels.
 Prolactin and oxytocin continue to stay elevated if you breastfeed.

 Unfortunately, during postpartum, women will experience a decrease in estrogen levels leading to an increase in their hair’s natural cycle of hair follicle shedding.
 This decrease in estrogen leads to what is known as postpartum hair loss.

 Your postpartum hormones: six months and beyond

-Even if you breastfeed past the six-month mark, your child’s demand for milk has significantly decreased as you begin to introduce solid foods and have passed significant early growth spurts.
+Even if you breastfeed past the six-month mark, your child’s demand for milk has significantly decreased as you introduce solid foods and have passed significant early growth spurts.
 This decrease in prolactin also causes your breastmilk composition to change and is more suited for your growing baby.

 You may also experience that your period may be irregular for the first few months.
 Although hormonal changes are “normal” postpartum, contact your doctor if you are experiencing any new or persistent symptoms.

 Doing so will help your doctor monitor and evaluate your progress.
 It will also allow your doctor to assess for various conditions, including thyroid diseases, like Hashimoto’s Thyroiditis, which often develops postpartum and diabetes, anemias, and nutrient deficiencies.

 If you’re not breastfeeding, you can do a simple at-home hormone test to better assess your hormone levels at six months to a year postpartum (or beyond).
 You can use the results to discuss any significant concerns or questions with your doctor.